Hybrid Pipelines

 Combine no-code operations and Python Polars scripts in a single pipeline.
 Each step passes its output to the next regardless of type.

-Both step types share the same pipeline: same preview, same run history, same scheduling.
+Everything runs in the same pipeline - same preview, same run history, same schedule.

 When to Use a Hybrid Pipeline

-- Parsing structured content out of a free-text or JSON column
+- Read values out of a JSON or free-text column

 Sample Datasets